 Because of the less-than-factual plot of The Unsinkable Molly Brown, one question I hear often at the museum is whether or not Margaret was “accepted by Denver society.”
 The answer our docents love to give the most is “Margaret WAS Denver society!”

-Consider this: when Molly’s daughter was presented to society she was presented in Denver, New York City, Paris, and Newport.
-Now that’s what I call being accepted.
+Consider this: when Margaret’s daughter was presented to society she was presented in Denver, New York City, Paris, and Newport.
+Now that’s what I call being accepted by society!